swiftlang/swift-testing/Documentation/Porting.md

 > ⚠️ WARNING: Platform-specific implementation missing: ...

 These warnings may be emitted by our internal C++ module (`_TestingInternals`) or by our library module (`Testing`).
-Both indicate areas of our code that needs platform-specific attention.
+Both indicate areas of our code that need platform-specific attention.

 Most platform dependencies can be resolved through the use of platform-specific